Battle leads Minnesota against Florida

 Indianapolis; Monday, 5 p.m.
 EDT

-BOTTOM LINE: Minnesota plays Florida after Amaya Battle scored 35 points in Minnesota’s 82-77 win against the Gonzaga Bulldogs.
+BOTTOM LINE: Minnesota hosts Florida after Amaya Battle scored 35 points in Minnesota’s 82-77 win over the Gonzaga Bulldogs.

 Minnesota averages 73.6 points and has outscored opponents by 11.9 points per game.

-Florida scores 75.3 points and has outscored opponents by 3.9 points per game.

-Minnesota’s average of 6.5 made 3-pointers per game this season is just 0.2 fewer made shots on average than the 6.7 per game Florida gives up.
-Florida has shot at a 45.3% clip from the field this season, 4.2 percentage points higher than the 41.1% shooting opponents of Minnesota have averaged.
+Minnesota makes 44.0% of its shots from the field this season, which is 3.0 percentage points higher than Florida has allowed to its opponents (41.0%).
+Florida has shot at a 45.3% rate from the field this season, 4.2 percentage points higher than the 41.1% shooting opponents of Minnesota have averaged.

-TOP PERFORMERS: Grace Grocholski is scoring 13.3 points per game with 4.9 rebounds and 2.9 assists for the Golden Gophers.
-Battle is averaging 15.5 points and 4.8 rebounds while shooting 45.3% over the last 10 games.
+TOP PERFORMERS: Mallory Heyer is averaging 8.1 points and 7.6 rebounds for the Golden Gophers.
+Grace Grocholski is averaging 16.9 points over the last 10 games.

-Liv McGill is scoring 16.5 points per game with 4.4 rebounds and 5.2 assists for the Gators.
-Ra Shaya Kyle is averaging 13.2 points and 8.0 rebounds while shooting 56.0% over the last 10 games.
+Liv McGill is shooting 42.4% and averaging 16.5 points for the Gators.
+Ra Shaya Kyle is averaging 13.2 points over the last 10 games.

 LAST 10 GAMES: Golden Gophers: 5-5, averaging 70.4 points, 30.9 rebounds, 13.9 assists, 5.0 steals and 1.8 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 70.5 points per game.